 The relevance of this last concept (also called inner calmness in [2, Definition 2.2]) is supported by the fact that it plays a crucial role in parametric optimization problems.
 For instance, it can be used to establish the so-called calmness from above of optimal value functions (e.g., [25, Prop.
 3.2]).
-Moreover,
+Moreover, it already implies the much stronger in general Aubin property for a rich class of such problems (see Theorem 1 below).

-Observe that both the Lipschitz-Isc and the Lipschitz-Isc^{} properties -when satisfied at all $(\overline{y}, x) \in \operatorname{gph} \mathcal{G}$ - imply the classical lower semicontinuity of \mathcal{G} (in the sense of Berge), but differ from the latter in that they provide a linear estimate on how fast the images $\mathcal{G}(y)$ locally evade from the fixed one $\mathcal{G}(\overline{y})$.
+Observe that both the Lipschitz-lsc and the Lipschitz-lsc properties-when satisfied at all $(\overline{y}, x) \in$ gph \mathcal{G} -imply the classical lower semicontinuity of \mathcal{G} (in the sense of Berge), but differ from the latter in that they provide a linear estimate on how fast the images $\mathcal{G}(y)$ locally evade from the fixed one $\mathcal{G}(\overline{y})$.

-2.2 Relations and moduli for the Aubin, Lipschitz-Isc and Lipschitz-Isc properties where moreover common constants $\varepsilon, \kappa > 0$ may be used in the respective definitions.
+2.2.
+Relations and moduli for the Aubin, Lipschitz-lsc and Lipschitz-lsc properties where moreover common constants $\varepsilon, \kappa > 0$ may be used in the respective definitions.
 All implications are strict in general as can be seen from elementary examples.
 However, for certain types of multifunctions such as smooth, fully parameterized inequality systems, all three concepts may coincide: